 AB 617 is bringing significant additional funds to the Valley to help reduce emissions and improve public health in disadvantaged communities.
 Through the AB 617 process, Community Steering Committees have identified strategies in their Community Emission Reduction Programs which will use these funds, known as Community Air Protection (CAP) Program funding, in the identified Valley AB 617 communities.
-Pursuant to the most recent draft of Chapter 6 of the 2019 CAP Guidelines, please find below the CERP Project Plans for the following CERP measures:
+Pursuant to the most recent draft of Chapter 6 of the 2019 CAP Guidelines, please find below the CERP Project Plans listed by AB 617 community:

 To meet the aggressive expenditure timelines under the state law and to ensure that the early benefits associated with AB 617 are realized, the District will utilize qualifying project applications and solicit additional applications for a wide variety of eligible, cost-effective project categories.